 ‘Rooftop, terrace, and ground-level exterior zones are all prime for transformation into lushly-planted, fully-furnished amenity spaces where employees can step outside for some fresh air, enjoy their lunch al fresco, or even host team events or meetings amidst a reinvigorating garden setting.’Jon Fouskaris, Christian Duvernois Landscape/Studio

-More and more office space users want to be provided with facilities and amenities rather that owning their own office with the responsibilities that this entitles.
+More and more office space users want to be provided with facilities and amenities rather than owning their own office with the responsibilities that this entitles.
 It is a little bit like the hotel culture.
 ‘A home outside your home, an office outside the home”

 ‘A thoughtfully-composed indoor planting scheme of tropical vegetation serves as the perfect complement to the occupiable exterior landscape and goes a long way towards enhancing interior ambience and air quality.’Christian Duvernois, Christian Duvernois Landscape/Studio

 With all these options, office building owners and managers can start reinventing new ways to attract businesses to their spaces.
-By creating systems on the interior or exteriors, that allow for change, renters will get options and amenities that create an innovative, but comfortable/ safe environment that response to our new way of working.
+By creating systems on the interior or exteriors, that allow for change, renters will get options and amenities that create an innovative, but comfortable/ safe environment that responds to our new way of working.

 The new office space must not be static, but adaptable, transformable, and must be ready to use and easy to change.